Software Engineer Salary in Greece

 Why People Choose to Move to Greece

-People are drawn to Greece for its rich history, impressive landscapes, and lively culture.
+People are drawn to Greece for its rich history, stunning landscapes, and vibrant culture.
 The Mediterranean climate is a significant attraction, offering mild winters and hot summers.
 Greece's cost of living is relatively lower compared to many Western European countries, making it an appealing destination for retirees and digital nomads.
 The country also has a high quality of life, with a strong emphasis on family values and community.

-Athens, the capital, is a hub for arts and culture, while Thessaloniki offers a lively student atmosphere and a growing nightlife.
+Athens, the capital, is a hub for arts and culture, while Thessaloniki offers a vibrant student atmosphere and a growing nightlife.
 Crete is known for its beautiful beaches and traditional villages, attracting those seeking a slower pace of life.
 The Greek islands, including Santorini and Mykonos, are famous for their picturesque landscapes and are popular among tourists and expats alike.

 Greece has a favorable tax regime for foreign pensioners, offering a flat tax rate of 7% on foreign income for the first 15 years of residence.